jt-abc8/nc-news-back-end/README.md

 `npm t app`

 ## Minimum Versions
-The minimum versions of Node.js and PostgreSQL required to run this project are as follows:
+The minimum versions of Node.js and PostgreSQL required to run this project locally are as follows:
 - Node.js: v23.4.0
 - PostgreSQL: v16.8